What is Mold?

+Molds are fungi that live both outdoors and indoors.
+Indoor molds include Aspergillus, Alternaria, Cladosporium, Penicillium, and Stachybotrys chartarum varieties.
+Except for Stachybotrys chartarum (also known as "black mold"), indoor molds can range in color from white to white-green, gray-green, green, and shades of brown.
 Black mold is considered to be one of the most toxic types of molds.
 However, all indoor molds—including white mold—present a health risk and should be removed from the home as quickly as possible.
-It’s important to understand the difference between white mold and black mold and the danger each pose to your health.
+Understanding the difference between white and black mold and the danger each poses to your health is important.

-What is White Mold?
+What Is White Mold?

 How Does White Mold Differ to Efflorescence?

 White mold shouldn't be confused with efflorescence, a build-up of salt deposits that aren't harmful and can be dissolved in water.
 Efflorescence, a crystalline growth, has a white, almost fluffy appearance and often is mistaken for white mold.
 It typically grows on brick, concrete, and stucco and is caused by salt deposits.
 Efflorescence does not pose the same health threats as mold.
 It usually takes a mold specialist to determine the difference between efflorescence and white mold.